Student Loan Forgiveness Programs Explained

 What student loan forgiveness actually means

-In federal student lending, forgiveness usually means that some or all of a remaining loan balance is canceled after the borrower meets the requirements of a specific program.
+In federal student lending, forgiveness usually means that some or all of a remaining loan balance is canceled after the borrower satisfies the requirements of a specific program.
 In other cases, the federal system uses the term discharge instead.
-The practical result may look similar, but the reason is different.
+The outcome may look similar from the borrower’s perspective, but the basis for relief is different.
 Forgiveness is often tied to service or repayment history, while discharge is usually tied to a qualifying event such as disability, school misconduct, or school closure.

 Public Service Loan Forgiveness